-Smoking and the use of tobacco products is not allowed on Gundersen Health System property.
-We are tobacco free inside and outside for the health of our patients, employees and visitors.
-Private vehicles are an exception at this time, although smoking is prohibited in the parking ramps.
+Smoking and the use of tobacco products is not allowed on any Gundersen Health System property.
+For the health of our patients, employees and visitors, we are tobacco-free inside and out.
+Private vehicles are an exception at this time, although smoking is prohibited in our parking ramps.

-Also please respect the property of Gundersen Health and the neighbors of the property by appropriately disposing of any litter you may have in the appropriate receptacles—vehicle ashtrays, portable ashtrays (available at the information desks), or other appropriate receptacles provided.
+Please also respect the property of Gundersen and our neighbors' property by appropriately disposing of any litter in appropriate receptacles.

 If you are interested in quitting tobacco, we support you in your efforts.
-Please contact your healthcare provider for further resources on tobacco cessation or contact the national tobacco quit line at 1-800-QUIT NOW.
+Contact your healthcare provider for further resources on tobacco cessation or contact the national tobacco quit line at 1-800-QUIT NOW.

-While a state law in Wisconsin allowing residents who have a permit to carry concealed weapons, it is Gundersen Health System's policy that weapons of any kind are not permitted in any Gundersen Health System buildings or vehicles.
+We do not allow concealed weapons at Gundersen Health System.
+While a state law in Wisconsin allows residents who have a permit to carry concealed weapons, it is Gundersen's policy that weapons of any kind are not permitted in any Gundersen buildings or vehicles.

-Signs have been posted at the entrances of buildings across the Gundersen Health System advising patients, visitors and staff of the policy.
-By law, this allows Gundersen to prevent anyone from bringing a weapon (such as guns, Tasers, billy clubs, knives, brass knuckles, etc.) into a Gundersen building.
+Signs advising patients, visitors and staff of our policy have been posted at entrances of our buildings across the healthcare system.
+By law, this allows Gundersen to prevent anyone from bringing a weapon (guns, Tasers, billy clubs, knives, brass knuckles, etc.) into a Gundersen building.

 If weapons are seen or suspected, the person will be advised of Gundersen's policy and be required to properly secure the weapon in their personal vehicle.

-Gundersen offers free high speed wireless internet access at the following locations:
+We have free highspeed wireless internet access at the following locations:

 - La Crosse Campus